 “I’m suddenly without hormones and have to adjust my whole lifestyle.
 Any recommendations for meals or workouts?”

 Even though I haven’t been in your shoes, I can sympathize with your struggles and frustrations every time I read one of these questions.
-So let’s dive into menopause and get some basic information that will hopefully answer some of these!
+So let?s dive into menopause and get some information that will hopefully answer your questions!

-I’m definitely no Merriam-Webster, but here are what the expert definitions say about menopause in general, just so we’re all on the same page with what it really means:
+First, here are a couple of expert definitions about menopause in general so we?re all on the same page:

 Menopause is defined as occurring 12 months after your last menstrual period and marks the end of menstrual cycles.
 Menopause can happen in your 40s or 50s, but the average age is 51 in the United States, and it can last for several years.